mrjackyliang/discord-stonker-bot/README.md

 __NOTE:__ Only 1 to 4 images (JPE, JPG, JPEG, PNG, WEBP) _or_ 1 animated image (GIF) is allowed per tweet.
 Images first, then GIFs.
 If both limits are not respected, no attachments will be uploaded to Twitter.

-__NOTE:__ Message edits and deletions will not be passed onto their offsets.
+__NOTE:__ Message edits, deletions, and replies will not be passed onto their offsets.

 | __Key__                                                  | __Type__   | __Description__                                                        | __Required__                               | __Accepted Values__                                                                                                                                                                                    |
 |----------------------------------------------------------|------------|------------------------------------------------------------------------|--------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|